WhatsApp Bots: How to Build a Chatbot in 7 Steps

 However, a real chatbot functionality is only available with the WhatsApp Business API.
 This API allows medium and large businesses to scale their customer support and to make use of WhatsApp for more flexible and complex setups.

-Access to the API is more limited than the app and can only be gained through external providers, such as Userlike.
-Once you sign up for the Userlike WhatsApp Channel , our team will ask you to submit the required information and assist you with the application process.
-The entire process usually takes around 1-2 weeks.
+To access the API you need a professional customer messaging platform, such as Userlike.
+Once you sign up for the Userlike WhatsApp Channel, our team will ask you to submit the required information and assist you with the application process.
+The entire approval process usually takes around one day.

-Most chatbot providers integrate seamlessly with messaging applications like WhatsApp.
+Most chatbot providers integrate seamlessly with messaging applications like WhatsApp and can be docked onto the Business API.
 Their focus is to make bot-building accessible.
 Some even offer visual no-code frameworks so you don’t need to code anything to create a chatbot.

-Customer messaging solutions like Userlike offer all you need for WhatsApp support out of one hand: access to the WhatsApp API, an integrated functionality for building a bot and the interface for combining bot and human support .
+Customer messaging solutions like Userlike offer all you need for WhatsApp support out of one hand: access to the WhatsApp API, an integrated bot builder and an interface for combining bot and human support.

 Now that you know how you want to use your bot and have sorted out the technical requirements, it’s time for the fun part: developing a personality for your bot.